inferno986return/IT-technician-book/bookplan.md

 Quote: &quot;Rosa Klebb: Training is useful, but there is no substitute for experience&quot;

+Can I use old e-mails as a basis for real problems?

+Use IT job descriptions as a basks

+How to get a job in IT?
+1st line support

+Cover CompTIA basics but we can deviate into how to run a support desk.

+What is an MSP?

+E-mail protocols and examples, use Mozilla Thunderbird screenshots.
+Including POP3, IMAP, SMTP and Exchange ActiveSync, MAPI

+Office 365 mailbox warning e-mails -> Check on https://outlook.office.com

+Outlook troubleshooting and profiles

+PXE booting and SCCM

+Networking: TCP/IP, DNS, basic commands, firewalls (ping can be blocked), RDP/VNC

+Everything is based off a metaphor such as drivers and servers

+Remember the gym scenario from college which I can elaborate on it now.

+Recommend: ITServiceDeskHelp (Zac), Professor Messer, textbooks (old ones are still useful)

+SLAs, severity diagram (as defined by vmWare)

+Hyper-V

+Office 365...

+How to get into IT?

+CompTIA A+ and Network+ certifications, Microsoft certifications, M&C Saatchi,

+DNS

+Server editions and CALs

+Interview questions and scenarios:

+* What is the difference between Windows Pro and Home
+* What is the difference between TCP and UDP?
+* A user isn't getting e-mail in Microsoft Outlook

 Acknowledgements (for everyone)

 Preface explaining motivations for this book including Jack Greenway, wanting to explain what I learnt in Curry&#39;s and having a practical use for my apprenticeship work… Maybe have an xkcd comic?